kiwi-ng

 • ISO Live Systems

-Depending on the image type a variety of different disk formats and architectures are supported.
+Depending on the image type, different disk formats and architectures are supported.

 GLOBAL OPTIONS